-We developed a de novo decision analytic model examining the cost effectiveness of apitegromab versus standard or care with either nusinersen or risdiplam for this evaluation, informed by key clinical trials and prior relevant economic models.
+We developed a de novo decision analytic model examining the cost effectiveness of apitegromab versus standard of care with either nusinersen or risdiplam for this evaluation, informed by key clinical trials and prior relevant economic models.
+Family quality-of-life impacts were substantial relative to direct health care outcomes, and the impact of apitegromab on these outcomes were significant enough to meet criteria for including the modified societal perspective as a co-base case.
+Therefore, the modified societal perspective was incorporated alongside the healthcare system perspective as a co-base case.
 Costs and outcomes were discounted at 3% per year.
 We did not model the other interventions reviewed in the clinical section above.

-The model focused on an intention-to-treat analysis, with a hypothetical cohort of patients with non-ambulatory SMA Type 2 or 3 being treated with apitegromab + SoC (Standard of Care), or SoC alone.
-Model cycle length was one month, based on prior published economic models and clinical data.^{48 49} In our model, patients begin in the baseline state of "sitting."
-Although Type 3 patients are usually able to achieve walking, this assumption was based on the inclusion criteria in SAPPHIRE requiring patients to be non-ambulatory.
-Additionally, mean baseline Hammersmith Functional Motor Scale - Expanded (HFMSE) scores for the population fell within the range of the sitter classification group from publicly available literature.^{50,51,52} We implemented a simple model structure that does not include states for higher mobility milestones above sitting as the SAPPHIRE trial for apitegromab did not provide enough information to model patients achieving new mobility milestones.50 Similarly, due to lack of available data, we assumed no worsening in our base case and all patients remained in the "sitting" state while alive.
-We explored having a proportion of patients regress into the worsened "not-sitting" state in scenario analyses.
+The model focused on an intention-to-treat analysis, with a hypothetical cohort of patients with non-ambulatory SMA Type 2 or 3, being treated with apitegromab + SoC (Standard of Care), or SoC alone.
+Model cycle length was one month, based on prior published economic models and clinical data.
+48,49

+Given the limited availability of data, we implemented a simplified two-state model structure of "sitting" and "not-sitting."
+Treatment benefits, including incremental motor function improvements that may not warrant separate health states, were captured through differential utility values applied within each health state.
+Patients begin in the baseline state of "sitting" based on the SAPPHIRE inclusion criteria requiring non-ambulatory patients and the mean baseline Hammersmith Functional Motor Scale - Expanded (HFMSE) scores falling within the sitter classification range from published literature. ^{50,51,52} This simplified model structure was necessary because current SAPPHIRE data did not provide sufficient details to model additional motor milestones as distinct health states.
+50

+Disease progression to "not-sitting" was modeled based on changes in HFMSE observed during the SAPPHIRE trial period in the placebo arm, with the assumption the HFMSE declined at a constant rate over the lifetime and HFMSE scores were approximately normally distributed.
+We were unable to model the intermediate milestone of "sitting with support" as there were no available data on how it mapped to HFMSE scores.
 Patients remained in the model until they died, and all patients could transition to "death" due to all causes from any of the alive health states.